Shin Takamatsu

-Shin Takamatsu (born August 5, 1948 in Nima, Shimane) is a renowned Japanese architect.
+Shin Takamatsu (born August 5, 1948 in Nima, Shimane) is a Japanese architect.
 After obtaining his PhD from the Graduate School of Engineering at Kyoto University in 1980, he held various academic positions: lecturer at Osaka University of Arts in 1981, associate professor at Kyoto Seika University in 1987, professor at the Graduate School of Engineering, Kyoto University in 1997 and professor emeritus at Kyoto University in 2013.
 Takamatsu's futuristic designs often incorporate anthropomorphic or mechanical imagery.